susumu-kushi/civil-society-control-engineering/modern-law-does-not-reject-capitalism.md

 ### The Beginning of the Discussion

-After watching a dialogue between Atsuhiko Minowa and Kohei Saito, I asked Google AI to analyze their discussion.
+After watching a dialogue between Atsuhiko Minowa and Kohei Saito, I asked Gemini to analyze their discussion.

 The AI examined the conversation from several perspectives: